Aim of this topic is to explain how to arrange the different parts of a sentence in the correct order.

 Imperative clauses are like a third group of sentences besides "statements" and "questions".

-Fortunately, they are quite easily to handle because they are just used in present tense in main clauses.
+Fortunately, they are quite easy to handle because they are just used in the present tense in main clauses.

 imperative for "du" and "ihr"